benjamint08/vite-react-go-template/README.md

 This is a template for a fullstack application using Go, React and Vite.
 This template application is a simple todo list with a file handling API.
 The backend is built with Go and the frontend is built with React and Tailwind CSS.
 Vite is used for frontend development.

+If you want to use MongoDB, take a look at [this library](https://github.com/benjamint08/mon-go) that provides a simple interface for working with MongoDB in Go.
+It's relatively simple to set up in this project.
 ## Features

 - Go backend